-- 1. Elect two (2) Class II directors; - 2.
+- 1. Elect two (2) Class III directors; - 2.
 Set the number of directors at six (6); - 3.
-Ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for fiscal year 2022; - 4.
-Approve, in a non-binding advisory vote, the Company's executive compensation; and - 5.
+Ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for fiscal year 2023; - 4.
+Approve, in a non-binding advisory vote, the Company's executive compensation; - 5.
+Approve, in a non-binding advisory vote, the frequency of the non-binding shareholder advisory vote on executive compensation; and - 6.
 Approve an amendment to the Surmodics, Inc. 2019 Equity Incentive Plan.

-The Annual Meeting of Shareholders of Surmodics, Inc. (the "Company") will be held on February 10, 2022, at 4:00 p.m.
-(Minneapolis time), as a virtual meeting at www.virtualshareholdermeeting.com/SRDX22 where you will be able to listen to the meeting live, submit questions and vote online.
+The Annual Meeting of Shareholders of Surmodics, Inc. (the "Company") will be held on February 9, 2023, at 4:00 p.m.
+(Minneapolis time), as a virtual meeting at www.virtualshareholdermeeting.com/SRDX23 where you will be able to listen to the meeting live, submit questions and vote online.
 We believe that a virtual shareholder meeting provides greater access to those who may want to attend and therefore have chosen this method for our annual meeting over an in-person meeting.

-Only shareholders of record at the close of business on December 14, 2021, are entitled to receive notice of and to vote at the meeting or any adjournment of the meeting.
+Only shareholders of record at the close of business on December 13, 2022, are entitled to receive notice of and to vote at the meeting or any adjournment of the meeting.
 To vote your shares, we ask that you follow the instructions in the notice of internet availability of proxy materials or the proxy card that you received in the mail.